thruthesky/fireflutter/docs/push_notification.md

 - By default, cloud function event like `commentCreate`, `chatCreate`, `userCreate`, `reportCreate` will send push message automatically unless the user turn them off by adding specific `user_settings`.
 [Check send push notification with action](#send-push-notification-with-action)

-- Since `commentCreate` by default will send push message to its ancestors and post owner you can disable this by adding the setting below
-  - `/users/<uid>/user_settings/settings {action: disableNotifyNewCommentsUnderMyPostsAndComments}`

 - The format of the document is in